vtrivedy/r1_vlm/README.md

 dataset (not unlike the counting game in the blog post) and see if a VLM can do it.

 ## Dataset
-Using the COCO dataset, I've generate a dataset of computation problems.
+Using the COCO dataset, I've generate a dataset of visual computation problems.
 For each image, I ask it to {add, subtract, multiply, divide}
 the counts of two classes that are present in the image.
 For example, "Multiply the number of dogs by the number of cats in the image".

 See the dataset [here](https://huggingface.co/datasets/sunildkumar/coco-computation-r1).